Juneau International Airport: Historical airline service

-Other air carriers that served Juneau over the years included Wien Air Alaska and MarkAir, which had both been based in Alaska.
+Other air carriers which served Juneau over the years included Wien Air Alaska and MarkAir, which had both been based in Alaska.
 Western Airlines also returned to Juneau after ceasing service during the early 1970s.
-In 1968, Wien was operating Fairchild F-27 turboprop flights into the airport three days a week on a routing of Juneau - Whitehorse - Fairbanks.
-By 1977, Wien was flying Boeing 737-200 jet service twice a week from the airport on a routing of Juneau - Whitehorse - Fairbanks - Anchorage and by 1979 the airline was operating daily nonstop 737-200 jet flights to Seattle and Anchorage.
+In 1968, Wien was operating Fairchild F-27 turboprop flights into the airport three days a week on a route of Juneau - Whitehorse - Fairbanks.
+By 1977, Wien was flying Boeing 737-200 jet service twice a week from the airport on a Juneau - Whitehorse - Fairbanks - Anchorage route and by 1979 the airline was operating daily nonstop 737-200 jet flights to Seattle and Anchorage.
 During the early and mid 1980s, Western was operating daily nonstop Boeing 727-200 service to Seattle.
-Following its acquisition of and merger with Western in 1987, Delta Air Lines continued to serve Juneau with daily nonstop Boeing 727-200 flights to Seattle and direct, one stop service to Los Angeles into the early 1990s.
+After its acquisition of and merger with Western in 1987, Delta Air Lines continued to serve Juneau with daily nonstop Boeing 727-200 flights to Seattle and direct, one stop service to Los Angeles into the early 1990s.

 In 1995, MarkAir operated daily nonstop Boeing 737-400 jet service to Seattle and Anchorage.
 In 2014, Delta Air Lines returned to Juneau offering first seasonal, and then year round service before leaving the market again at the end of 2016 and now serves Juneau on a seasonal basis.
 Delta entering the market to compete with Alaska Air resulted in fares to Seattle being reduced almost by half.

 Facilities and aircraft

 Juneau International Airport covers an area of 662 acres (268 ha) at an elevation of 25 feet (8 m) above mean sea level.
 It has one runway designated 8/26 with an asphalt surface measuring 8,857 by 150 feet (2,700 x 46 m).
-It also has one seaplane landing area designated 8W/26W, which measures 4,600 by 150 feet (1,402 x 46 m).
+It has one seaplane landing area designated 8W/26W, which measures 4,600 by 150 feet (1,402 x 46 m).

 For the 12-month period ending December 31, 2017, the airport had 108,885 aircraft operations, an average of 298 per day: 79% air taxi, 12% general aviation, 8% scheduled commercial, and <1% military.
-At that time 275 aircraft were based at this airport: 87% single-engine, 1% multi-engine, <1% jet, 10% helicopter, and 1% military.
+At the time 275 aircraft were based at the airport: 87% single-engine, 1% multi-engine, <1% jet, 10% helicopter, and 1% military.

 Airlines and destinations

-Aside from providing passenger service, Alaska Airlines also operates Boeing 737-700 jet freighter cargo flight service into Juneau.
+Aside from providing passenger service, Alaska Airlines operates Boeing 737-700 jet freighter cargo flight service into Juneau.